alexanderkotsev/gp-ogc-api-features/tg.md

 Several possible solutions for implementing download services are already endorsed by the INSPIRE Maintenance and Implementation (MIG) group.
 [Technical guidelines documents](https://inspire.ec.europa.eu/Technical-Guidelines2/Network-Services/41) are available that cover implementations based on ATOM, WFS 2.0, WCS and SOS.

 While all of these approaches use the Web for providing access to geospatial data, the new family of OGC API standards aim to be more developer friendly by requiring less up-front knowledge of the standard involved.
 The rapid emergence of Web APIs provide a flexible and easily understandable means for access to data.
 The W3C Data on the Web Best Practices therefore recommends that data be exposed through Web APIs [DWBP Best Practice 23](https://www.w3.org/TR/dwbp/#accessAPIs)[DWBP Best Practice 24](https://www.w3.org/TR/dwbp/#APIHttpVerbs).
 Therefore, this document describes an additional option for the implementation of INSPIRE download services.
+In preparing the guidance document INSPIRE-specific extensions are minimised.
+Where several implementation options exist, the guidance describes the specific way of application of the OAPIF standard.

 ### OGC API - Features - a brief overview